-Women's Studies is an interdisciplinary program that explores knowledge about women's lives and experiences both historically and in contemporary societies.
-Women's Studies courses analyze the contributions and importance of women in the development of human societies and bodies of knowledge, and challenge the errors of omission in traditional disciplines.
-Women's Studies combines an emphasis on intellectual development with practical knowledge that prepares students to use their education to lead effective lives in the world.
+Gender, Sexuality and Gender, Sexuality and Women's Studies is an interdisciplinary program that explores knowledge about women's lives and experiences both historically and in contemporary societies.
+Gender, Sexuality and Women's Studies courses analyze the contributions and importance of women in the development of human societies and bodies of knowledge, and challenge the errors of omission in traditional disciplines.
+Gender, Sexuality and Women's Studies combines an emphasis on intellectual development with practical knowledge that prepares students to use their education to lead effective lives in the world.
 We define education broadly, to include coursework, internships, and service learning, as well as preparation for further education.

 The credit certificate program consists of a cluster of credit courses that are part of the regular curriculum offered at a UW Colleges campus.

-The Women's Studies certificate will give students a focus on issues concerning women and gender within a variety of academic disciplines.
-It can give cohesion to a student's electives within the Associate of Arts and Science degree, lead students to a specialization in the area of women's studies, or prepare them for a major or a minor in Women's Studies at other UW institutions.
+The Gender, Sexuality and Women's Studies certificate will give students a focus on issues concerning women and gender within a variety of academic disciplines.
+It can give cohesion to a student's electives within the Associate of Arts and Science degree, lead students to a specialization in the area of Gender, Sexuality and Women's Studies, or prepare them for a major or a minor in Gender, Sexuality and Women's Studies at other UW institutions.

-The Women's Studies Certificate requires a minimum of 15 credits earned with a grade of C or better.
+The Gender, Sexuality and Women's Studies Certificate requires a minimum of 15 credits earned with a grade of C or better.
 Up to three credits can be transferred from institutions outside the UW Colleges.

 Credits for the Certificate must include the following:

-- GSW 101 An Introduction to Women's Studies or
+- GSW 101 An Introduction to Gender, Sexuality and Women's Studies or

 - GSW 102: Women's Voices, Women's Lives

-A combination of 12 additional credits from the cross-listed courses offered in the Women's Studies Program, with at least one course from each of the following categories:
+A combination of 12 additional credits from the cross-listed courses offered in the Gender, Sexuality and Women's Studies Program, with at least one course from each of the following categories:

 Humanities and Fine Arts (at least one course from this category)